davidcortesortuno/paper-2021_bloch_point_mediated_skyrmion_annihilation_in_three_dimensions/README.md

 # Data Set

-This repository contains the Fidimag [1] scripts and notebooks to reproduce the simulations of [2]: *Bloch point-mediated skyrmion annihilation in three dimensions* by M. T. Birch, D. Cortés-Ortuño, N. D. Khanh, S.  Seki, A.
+This repository contains both the experimental data and the simulation scripts to reproduce the results of [2]: *Bloch point-mediated skyrmion annihilation in three dimensions* by M. T. Birch, D. Cortés-Ortuño, N. D. Khanh, S.  Seki, A.
 Štefančič, G. Balakrishnan, Y. Tokura and P. D. Hatton.

+# Experimental data

+Raw data from the figures of the paper, in the form of MPMS3 Data Files (`.dat` files), are supplied in the `Experimental_Data` directory.

 # Simulations

-Simulations were done using Fidimag in two steps:
+Simulations are based on the Fidimag [1] code and consist in two steps:

 ##  1. Find equilibrium states